ThanhPTP/AutoData/README.md

-# AutoData
-.Net project helps auto fill data to object
+# AutoData - Auto fill data to object in .Net Core